apptainer/singularity-userdocs/running_services.rst

     $ singularity instance stop --all

-    $ singularity instance stop --a
+    $ singularity instance stop -a

 .. note::
     Note that you must escape the wildcard with a backslash like this ``\*`` to